 Hello and welcome.
 I’m a compassionate and culturally responsive coach and therapist.
 I aim to cultivate a space for radical honesty.
 A space where you’re encouraged to discover your own wholeness.

-Sharing your story with an empathetic listener certainly can lead to insight and awakening.
-And it’s also helpful to develop a compassionate connection to your body.
-I’ll guide you with practices that help expand your awareness and access the body’s innate wisdom.
-Incorporating mindfulness practices during sessions helps with feeling more grounded and centered.
+I’ve found that the simple act of sharing your story with an empathetic listener leads to important insights.
+Developing a compassionate connection to your body is healing as well.
+I can guide you with practices that help expand your awareness and access your innate wisdom.
+Incorporating mindfulness practices during sessions will help you feel more grounded and centered.

 I’ve been fortunate to learn from teachers, healers and cutting-edge thinkers who help shape my approach.
 My perspective is informed by West-African based spirituality, eastern non-dual philosophy and western mysticism.
 I believe that, as a practitioner, it’s my ethical responsibility to continue to commit to my own growth and healing.
 It helps maintain the integrity of my work (and keeps me humble).